Editor’s note: The following is a guest post from Carl Weber, director of business development at WeatherAlpha.

 But if charcoal brands were to only serve ads during this window, they’d have a very limited time to get their message in front of potential customers.
 Instead, they can leverage forecast weather data to reach customers during the week in advance of good grilling weather on the weekend.

-In doing so, their whether targeting campaigns can reach customers several days before the event, raising awareness when and where it makes the most sense, and give them time to plan ahead so they can run to the store or place an online order during the week.
+In doing so, their weather targeting campaigns can reach customers several days before the event, raising awareness when and where it makes the most sense, and give them time to plan ahead so they can run to the store or place an online order during the week.

 3. Use weather-based dynamic creative

 Weather is always an easy conversation starter, so how can you use it to talk to you customers?